emmajanedrews/base-template/_posts/2018-02-15-when-it-comes-to-selling-your-home-marketing-matters.md

 {% include pullquote.html %}

-To see an example of good marketing, [click here](http://virtual203.com/36cooke-carbutti/).
+To see an example of good marketing, visit [www.36cookerroad.com](http://virtual203.com/36cooke-carbutti/).
 There, you can see a storyboard we created for a property here in Wallingford, Connecticut.
 You can see aerial views, floor plans, and you can take a real-time, 3-D walkthrough of the home on your laptop or phone.
 This was actually a property that was listed with another agency.
 We re-marketed the property and came up with an effective marketing strategy.

 Not every home will be marketed the same way.
 You need to take a unique approach depending on what your objective is and what type of property you have.
 That’s where experience and reference points matter.